cyris360/cyris360-framework/README.md

-# CYRIS360 Cybersecurity Risk Framework (CRF)
+# CYRIS360 Cyber Risk Framework (CRF)

 Setting up and operating a successful cybersecurity program can be overwhelming, particularly for small and medium businesses.
-That is why [CYRIS360](https://cyris360.com) has created the Cybersecurity Risk Framework (CRF), as a modular set of work packages that can customized and tailored to your own organization .
+That is why [CYRIS360](https://cyris360.com) has created the Cyber Risk Framework (CRF), as a modular set of work packages that can customized and tailored to your own organization .

 The CRF include 8 loosly coupled work packages, grouped in 3 layers :